kettleswordfang/lightsabermod/README.md

 Be warned -  the beam sword is quite an exhausting undertaking to create.

+*Detailed construction information and a full component list can be found on the Wiki tab above.*

 ## Constructing the weapon

 Rivtech Beam Sword, which is made from: